Serpentine Squiggles

 Intuitively not; barring dramatic, exception-proving circumstance, you won’t open a book and find a raw formula like this bracketed by fleurons.
 It’s missing something.
 This is a recipe, not a meal.
 So how do we get cooking?

 First, you’ll find it instructive to take these formulae a few steps further.
-See Wheels Within Wheels for a fully-worked out demonstration in all its glorious weeds, but to recap: if you try to outline a fic, you won’t just rattle off formulae.
+See Wheels Within Wheels for a fully-worked out demonstration in all its glorious weeds, but to recap: if a skilled writer tries to outline a fic, they won’t just rattle off formulae.

 You could, but it won’t feel right or come naturally; instead of just slotting in people, stuff, and places as if playing mad libs, you’ll instead feel the impulse to start storytelling.
 You’ll add summaryish bits of connective tissue to explain how one scene sets up the next, or clarifying what specifically the characters are doing and how it furthers their goal.